Ihtheram/retailpulse-end-to-end-pipeline/README.md

 ## 📄 License

-MIT License — free to use, modify, and share for learning purposes.
+GPL-3.0 License — free to use, modify, and share for learning purposes.

 ---